I am a Google Tag Manager consultant and I plan and implement tag management systems for my clients.

 If you want to learn how to use Google Tag Manager with Google Analytics, read my guide on how to implement a Google Analytics setup with GTM and also how to set up event tracking with GTM.

-The main benefit of Google Tag Manager is the quick and flexible deployment of tags and the scalable data management among them.
+The main benefit of Google Tag Manager is the quick and flexible deployment of multiple tags and the scalable data management among them.

 These comparably small implementation changes cost time and add up for clients that run many digital campaigns.
 Good programmers are expensive and agencies have limited resources.
 Therefore it makes sense to outsource tag implementation tasks to a tool with a graphical user interface (GUI) and faster deployment time.